Mt. LeConte (via Alum Cave Trail)

 The other place to go for outstanding views is known as Cliff Top, which is near the LeConte Lodge.
 You will have passed two side trails to Cliff Top, on your right, as you made your way up to High Top.
 Cliff Top is the best location for sunset views.

-One of the unique things about the hike up to Mount LeConte is the lodge and overnight cabins at the top.
+One of the unique things about the hike up to Mt.
+LeConte is the lodge and overnight cabins at the top.

-Hikers have the option of spending the night in the historic cabins which can accommodate about 50 guests a night (you will need reservations well in advance).
-For more information, visit the LeConte Lodge website.
+Hikers have the option of spending the night in the historic cabins which can accommodate about 50 guests a night (you'll need to make reservations well in advance).
+For more information you can visit the LeConte Lodge website.

 The idea for the lodge was created when Paul Adams, an enthusiastic hiker and explorer, led an expedition up the mountain with some dignitaries from Washington to show them the rugged beauty of the Great Smoky Mountains, and to help promote the cause for national park status.
 The group spent the night in a large tent.
 The following year Adams would build a cabin on that same spot, which eventually led to the establishment of the LeConte Lodge.

-Adams is also credited with blazing the Alum Cave Trail up to the summit of Mount LeConte.
+Adams is also credited with helping to blaze the Alum Cave Trail to the summit of Mount LeConte.